Death Away From Home Can Happen Unexpectedly: Be Covered For Funeral or Repatriation Costs

 Having this first-class professional service can relieve immense stress for your family.
 Repatriation of remains can be an overwhelming and complicated process.

-The dedicated team will keep you up to date through all steps of this difficult process.
+The dedicated team will keep you up to date through all steps of this challenging process.
 We fully understand how distressing it is when a loved one dies far away from home.

 Can we arrange a cremation at the place of death & ship the cremated remains home?